 As for tyres, Toyo’s R888R is a firm favourite for track use, but any quality tyre will do.
 Just don’t fit budget rubber and undo all that excellent work on the chassis and upgrades.

-Check out our guide to best aftermarket wheels in 2023.
+Check out our guide to best aftermarket wheels.

 Ford fiesta st mk6 styling upgrades